Table of Contents

 - Leaves after scanning through the content in a couple of minutes.

-- Spends a long time browsing though it to find more.
+- Spends a long time browsing through it to find more.

 The practice itself can help Google which site is better than others.
 To improve how much time people should dwell on your page, make sure to improve the quality and originality of the content using the latest and relevant on-page SEO techniques.
 This can help readers as well as search engines to rank your site higher.